 A six-digit number that identifies a Census Tract.
 A Census Tract is a statistical subdivision of a county.

 A Consolidated Metropolitan Statistical Area (CMSA) identification number is a four-digit number.
 A PMSA becomes a CMSA if local opinion favors the designation.

 A three-digit number that identifies a county in the United States.

 The Federal Information Processing Standards (FIPS) include a set of numbers that identify states, counties, and other territorial possessions in the United States.
 A two-digit state code identifies each state.
 A three-digit county code identifies a county within a state.
 Together, the five digits of the state and county codes uniquely identify a county.

 A finance number is a six-digit number that the United States Postal Service (USPS) assigns to post offices and other postal facilities to support the collection of cost and statistical data.
 The first two digits of the finance number identify the state.
 The final four digits identify the post office or postal facility.

 A Minor Civil Division (MCD) identification number is a five-digit number.
 An MCD is a primary legal subdivision of a county.

-The Metropolitan Statistical Area (MSA) identification number is a five-digit number that identifies an urban area that has a population of 50,000 or more.
+The Metropolitan Statistical Area (MSA) identification number is a four-digit number that identifies an urban area that has a population of 50,000 or more.